ramitaarora/weather-dashboard/README.md

 ## Credits

-This quiz was created by Ramita Indurkhya.
+This website was created by Ramita Indurkhya.